FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 }
 ```

-* JSON snippet can be written to selected data-tree node by entering 'json' sub-mode.
-In the 'json', user can type
+* JSON snippet can be written to a selected data-tree node by entering 'json' sub-mode.
+In the 'json' su-mode, user can type
-  multiple lines that must conform JSON formatting.
-At the end, user can confirm set operation with input json
+  multiple lines that must represent a well-formed JSON document.
+At the end, user can confirm the set operation
-  using pattern 'w!' + newline or cancel set operation using 'q!' + newline pattern.
+  using pattern 'w!' + newline or to cancel the set operation with 'q!' + newline pattern.
-* Example - replacing configuration of interface using provided JSON snippet:
+* Example - replacing configuration of an interface using a JSON snippet:

 ```shell Replacing 'config' container under interface using provided JSON snippet
 config>set uniconfig iosxr interfaces interface GigabitEthernet0/0/0/1 config json